OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

 ### AWS Accounts

-To use an AWS account to connect to an [EKS]((http://g.octopushq.com/AWSEKS) cluster, recent versions of the `kubectl` and `heptio-authenticator-aws` binaries need to be available.
+To use an AWS account to connect to an [EKS](http://g.octopushq.com/AWSEKS) cluster, recent versions of the `kubectl` and `heptio-authenticator-aws` binaries need to be available where the step is being run.
 The [EKS documentation](http://g.octopushq.com/AWSEKSKubectl) provides download links for both these executables.

 When an AWS account is selected, two additional fields are displayed in the target configuration: `AWS EKS cluster name` and `AWS region`.

 ## Kubernetes Details

 Each Kubernetes target requires the cluster URL.
-In the example YAML about, this is saved in the `server` field.
+In the example YAML about, this is defined in the `server` field.

 Kubernetes clusters are quite often protected with self signed certificates.
 In the YAML example above the certificate is saved as a base 64 encoded string in the `certificate-authority-data` field.